dhalldorson/course3_getcleandata_project/CodeBook.md

 for subsequent analysis.

-## Data set 1: combinedMeanStd.csv
+## Data set 1: combinedMeanStd.txt

 This file contains values for the mean and standard deviation for the recorded observations of the subjects.